Ugandan Bush War

-The Ugandan Bush War, also known as the Luwero War, the Ugandan Civil War or the Resistance War, was a civil war fought in Uganda by the official Ugandan government and its armed wing, the Uganda National Liberation Army (UNLA), against a number of rebel groups, most importantly the National Resistance Army (NRA), from 1980 to 1986.
+The Ugandan Bush War was a civil war fought in Uganda by the official Ugandan government and its armed wing, the Uganda National Liberation Army (UNLA), against a number of rebel groups, most importantly the National Resistance Army (NRA), from 1980 to 1986.

 The unpopular President Milton Obote was overthrown in a coup d'état in 1971 by General Idi Amin, who established a military dictatorship.
 Amin was overthrown in 1979 following the Uganda-Tanzania War, but his loyalists started the Bush War by launching an insurgency in the West Nile region in 1980.
 Subsequent elections saw Obote return to power in a UNLA-ruled government.
 Several opposition groups claimed the elections were rigged, and united as the NRA under the leadership of Yoweri Museveni to start an armed uprising against Obote's government on 6 February 1981.
 Obote was overthrown and replaced as president by his general Tito Okello in 1985 during the closing months of the conflict.
 Okello formed a coalition government consisting of his followers and several armed opposition groups, which agreed to a peace deal.
 In contrast, the NRA refused to compromise with the government, and conquered much of western and southern Uganda in a number of offensives from August to December 1985.

 The NRA captured Kampala, Uganda's capital, in January 1986.
 It subsequently established a new government with Museveni as president, while the UNLA fully disintegrated in March 1986.
 Obote and Okello went into exile.
 Despite the nominal end of the civil war, numerous anti-NRA rebel factions and militias remained active, and would continue to fight Museveni's government in the next decades.

+Names

+The Ugandan Bush War is also known by a variety of other names.
+For instance, Ugandan Civil War has also been used, though this title as also been employed for other military conflicts such as the Lord's Resistance Army insurgency.
+As a result of the eventual victory of the NRM, several alternate titles for the 1980–1986 conflict reference the rebel group and its main theater of operations, the Luwero Triangle: These include Luwero War, National Resistance Movement revolution, or Resistance War.